raul23/equifax-data-breach/README.rst

   names and pictures.
 Even their `FBI most wanted`_ poster only give their names.

   How old are they?
 What are their ranks in the Chinese military?
-Were they receiving orders from higher up or were they working on their own?
+Were they receiving orders from higher up or were they acting on their own?
 Where are those pictures provided in the indictment of three of the four PLA members coming from?

   .. raw:: html